Chang20172017/EC_simulation/README.md

 # EC_simulation
-codes for paper:Can the electrical conductivity fluctuation of the karst spring improve the identification of model structure and reduce the simulation uncertainty?
+codes for paper:Can the electrical conductivity of the karst springs improve the identification of model structures and reduce simulation uncertainty?

 Code for single-objective optimization can be downloaded from http://chrs.web.uci.edu/resources.php